aminurislamarnob/wp-oop-plugin-starter-pack/README.md

-# wp-oop-plugin-starter-pack
-WordPress OOP Plugin Starter Pack
+# WordPress OOP Plugin Starter Pack
+I have made this OOP WordPress plugin starter pack with the help of Alessandro Castellani Tutorials.
+Thank You Alessandro Castellani.